Marketin-AS/sanity-ui-components/README.md

 > Version 1.0.0 <br />
 > Developed by Daniel Martinsen at Marketin AS

-Can be used in all web applications, but is designed for use with Sanity IO.
-Each component has its own folder that contains an index.js file, style.scss and schema.js.
+Can be used in all web applications, but the library is designed for use with Sanity IO.
+Each component has its own folder, containing an index.js file, style.scss and schema.js.

 ## Required dependencies